USAvian/USAvian/README.md

 ## Contributions
-If you'd like to help, then please visit [Issue 1](https://github.com/TrashBirdEcology/USAvian/issues/1) or [email JLB](mailto:jessicaleighburnett@gmail.com).
+If you'd like to help or voice your strongly-worded opinion publicly, please visit [Issue 1](https://github.com/TrashBirdEcology/USAvian/issues/1) or [email JLB](mailto:jessicaleighburnett@gmail.com).